 Fort Pulaski Pulls Through & Reopens

-Fort Pulaski has now reopened and is operating with their normal 9 a.m.-5 p.m. hours, with guided tours led by fort rangers at 10 a.m., 11 a.m., 2:30 p.m. and 4 p.m., marking a return to “business as usual” after nearly a month of cleanup.
+The Fort is now operating with their normal 9 a.m.-5 p.m. hours, with guided tours led by fort rangers at 10 a.m., 11 a.m., 2:30 p.m. and 4 p.m., marking a return to “business as usual” after nearly a month of cleanup.
 At this time, all special event programming at the fort is cancelled through the end of November.
 This includes Centennial Series activities, the Veteran’s Day living history weekend and the post-Thanksgiving Field Day.
 The dates for the popular Candle Lantern Tours in December will be determined in the coming weeks.

 Most trails on Cockspur Island are now open with the exception of the Lighthouse Trail, Picnic Area Trail, Nature Trail Loop, and the National Park Service maintained portion of the McQueen Island Rails to Trails.
 These trails remain closed due to widespread damage.
 Please use caution!
 Visitors should stay on trails at all times and be alert for potential tripping hazards and falling tree branches or palm fronds.